 - Pinch salt

-Blend ingredients together in a super blender until the oats are no longer discernible and definitely befor the liquid starts warming
+Blend ingredients together in a super blender until the oats are no longer discernible and definitely before the liquid starts warming

 Pour through a regular fine steel sieve and refrigerate.